 Rather than criticising your partner's drinking habits, acknowledge that it could be a good idea for both of you to cut down.

-If you've got into the habit of drinking wine for dinner, try switching to a non-alcoholic choice instead.
+If you've got into the habit of drinking wine for dinner, try switching to a non-alcoholic drink choice instead or try dinner-only drinking.

 Put away the money you would have spent on alcohol.
 Then, at the end of the month use it for something you can do together.